pat/my_candidates/README.md

 * Popolo data sourced from the Google spreadsheet.
 * Write code to generate pages for each postcode and electorate.
 If a postcode only has one electorate, redirect to that electorate.
 If it has more than one, offer the viewer a choice.
 * On electorate pages, include a link to the Google form to allow people to suggest missing candidates.
+* Get some decent candidate data together so the site isn't empty.

 ### In progress:

 * Add meaningful layouts and design.

-### To do:

-* Get some decent candidate data together so the site isn't empty.

 ## Working on the site: